orbitalchicken/Roadmap/New.md

-	nmap scan found the microsoft-ds ports, open 443 login screen, no user selected, username don't show up very well on some of the backgrounds Intel Corporation Haswell-ULT Integrated Graphics Controller --> can't boot without recovery mode Optimus Graphic: When right clicking on nvidia icon, the menu pops up in the top right Black Themed Bar: Icons not vertically centered.
+	nmap scan found the microsoft-ds ports, open 443 login screen, no user selected, username don't show up very well on some of the backgrounds Intel Corporation Haswell-ULT Integrated Graphics Controller --> can't boot without recovery mode Black Themed Bar: Icons not vertically centered.
 	Surface 4 Pro: Type Cover and Touchpad not working properly.
 Works from time to time.
 If I unplug the cover, both doesen't work any more.
 	Surface 4 Pro: Wlan not working -&gt; tries to connect but with no success.
 Asking for Passprase again and again.
 USB Wlan Dongle works